-If most ‘Clone Wars’ fans had to choose just one story arc to make it into Season 7, it would feature the Siege of Mandalore!
+If most ‘Clone Wars’ fans had to choose just one story arc to make it into Season 7, it would be the Siege of Mandalore!
 Mandalore is one of the most culture-rich, popular, and interesting planets in the ‘Star Wars’ Canon.
-Looking back throughout the Clone Wars series, one will see that many characters and plotlines have emerged from this one-time warrior planet.
+Looking back throughout the Clone Wars series, one can easily see that many characters and plotlines have emerged from this one-time warrior planet.

 The Siege of Mandalore – Part 1